B0w33n/AI_conversation_assistance/README.md

 - **Speech-To-Text**: Speech-to-Text (STT) is a technology that converts spoken language into written text, allowing users to input information through speech rather than manual typin
 - **Text-To-Speech**: The Text-to-Speech (TTS) module converts text into natural and smooth speech output, providing audio feedback to enhance accessibility and interactivity
-- **Customizable**: You can use the knowledge base or the Google search engine
+- **Customizable**: You can use the knowledge base for retrieval or the Google search engine for general searches
 - **OpenAI API Integration**: The system uses the OpenAI API for generating conversation responses.
 - **Autogen**: Autogen function serves as the automated generation engine for the RAGFlow project.
 Autogen enables real-time knowledge retrieval and customizable search option to support project objectives.
 - **Memory**: The memory function enables the system to maintain context across multiple interactions